klyed/hivesmartchain/docs/tutorials/1-basics.md

 ## Keys

-Burrow consumes its keys through our key signing interface that can be run as a standalone service with:
+HiveSmartChain consumes its keys through our key signing interface that can be run as a standalone service with:

 ```shell
 hsc keys server